-This class is comprised of four field excursions, two classroom sessions, and two processing sessions.
+This class is comprised of field excursions, classroom sessions, and processing sessions.
 In the classroom we will learn everything that goes into making beautiful moon photographs, including the required gear, using the PhotoPills App, artistic and technical approaches to shooting the moon, understanding the moon’s motion, planning the shot, problem solving, and best practices.
 We will work together as a group to plan our shots, then go into the field to bring them to life!

 During the class we will have four opportunities to photograph the moon in alignment with the wonderful natural features of the area, such as Mt Whitney, Mt Leconte, Mt Williamson, and/or the rock towers of the Alabama Hills.
 All our shoots will take place around sunrise and sunset, allowing us fantastic opportunities for landscape photography in addition to shooting the moon.